 Direct Mail Call-to-Action for Online Engagement: Use direct mail to drive online activity, such as signing up for a webinar, joining a loyalty program, or downloading a mobile app.

-For example, if you are an event organiser and you want to encourage attendance at your next event, you could send out a physical invitation (with a branded gift for extra engagement) which includes a QR code, to a personalised RSVP page.
-You could then use social media ads to retarget the recipients who clicked on the link but didn’t register, to help to increase attendance rates.
+For example, if you are an event organiser and you want to encourage attendance at your next event, you could send out a physical invitation (with a branded gift for extra engagement) which includes a QR code, to a personalised RSVP page that can be tracked, segmented, and retargeted digitally, helping you measure intent, drop-off points, and final attendance.

 Key Metrics to Measure Integration Success